ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

     }
 ```

-The copy assignment is making use of the `reallocate` helper routine which you
+The copy assignment is making use of the `reallocate` helper routine, which you
 should add in the private section of class `Matrix` in
 `include/Matrix/Matrix.h`: